Ananke: Mythology

 In Orphic mythology, Ananke is a self-formed being who emerged at the dawn of creation with an incorporeal, serpentine form, her outstretched arms encompassing the cosmos.
 Ananke and Chronos are mates, mingling together in serpent form as a tie around the universe.
-Together they have crushed the primal egg of creation of which constituent parts became earth, heaven and sea to form the ordered universe.
+Together, they have crushed the primal egg of creation of which constituent parts became earth, heaven and sea to form the ordered universe.
 Ananke is the mother (or another identity) of Adrasteia, the distributor of rewards and punishments.

-In the Orphic hymns, Aphrodite Ourania is described as the mother of Ananke and ruler of the three Moirai:
+In the Orphic Hymns, Aphrodite Urania is described as the mother of Ananke and ruler of the three Moirai: